The Uni Tutor – Guide to Avoiding Essay Scams

 - Check for press coverage on the newspaper’s or TV channel’s website – make sure it’s genuine

 - If reporters have visited the company’s offices, you’ll know (at least) that it exists

 - If reporters have ordered from the website and received good work, this is an indication that you’ll also receive good work

-Press coverage isn’t a guarantee that a website is UK-based or genuine, just as lack of press coverage doesn’t mean the website will scam you.
+Press coverage isn’t a guarantee that a website is SWISS-based or genuine, just as lack of press coverage doesn’t mean the website will scam you.
 Positive press coverage is a sign that the company is likely to be genuine and likely to deliver on their promises.

 You can view coverage of The Uni Tutor dating back to our formation in 2003 in our press section.

 8. Read the website carefully.
 Check for typos and odd expressions!